Questionnaire mckinney vento 2026

 The federal McKinney-Vento Act guarantees school enrollment for anyone who, due to a lack of permanent housing, lives in inadequate or temporary settings, such as: Emergency shelters or transitional housing.
 Motels, hotels, or campgrounds due to lack of an adequate alternative.

-725) defines homeless children and youths (school-aged and younger) as: Children and youths who lack a fixed, regular, and adequate nighttime residence, including children and youths who are: Sharing the housing of other persons temporarily due to loss of housing, economic hardship, or a similar reason.
+Specifically, it defines homeless children and youths as individuals who lack a fixed, regular and adequate nighttime residence, and includes children and youths who: Share the housing of others due to loss of housing, economic hardship or a similar reason.

 Related links